ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## Compatibility with DICE `ConceptualMessageWrapper`

-Section 6.1.8 of {{DICE-arch}} defines the ConceptualMessageWrapper format and the associated object identifier.
+Section 6.1.8 of {{DICE-arch}} specifies the ConceptualMessageWrapper (CMW) format and its corresponding object identifier.
 The CMW format defined in {{DICE-arch}} allows only a subset of the CMW grammar defined in this document.
 Specifically, the tunnel and collection formats cannot be encoded using DICE CMWs.